-The Company has valid permits for two gold exploration properties.
-Each of the properties is comprised of exploration permits that were issued by the Extremadura regulatory authorities and the Asturias regulatory authorities respectively.
+As at September 30, 2017, the Company has valid permits for two gold exploration properties.
+Each of the properties are comprised of exploration permits that were issued by the Extremadura regulatory authorities and the Asturias regulatory authorities, respectively.
+The Company also has an option to acquire a lithium property in Brazil.

-Las Morras Property
+a) Las Morras Property

-The original exploration permit for Las Morras Property is comprised of 230 claims, totaling approximately 7,000 hectares.
-The exploration permit for Las Morras was granted in 2012 with an expiry date of April 17, 2015 subject to a right of renewal for an additional three year term.
-The Company applied for an additional three year term and received approval of the renewal for a period of two years on August 20, 2015.
-This property is located in the eastern part of the Badajoz Province of Spain.
-In 2013, the Company applied for five additional permits around the Las Morras Project area in the Extremadura region.
-Between November 2014 and January 2015, the company received notice from the Extremadura region authorities that these five additional permits had been granted.
-The additional permits covered areas of Matillas, La Macheula, El Alandre, Matajarda and Garbayuela.
-As a result of difficult financing conditions, the Company decided to cancel these additional permits on March 12, 2015.
+- The original exploration permit for Las Morras Property is comprised of 230 claims, totaling approximately 7,000 hectares.
+The original exploration permit for Las Morras was granted in 2012 with an expiry date of April 17, 2015 subject to a right of renewal for an additional three-year term.
+The Company applied for an additional three-year term and received approval of the renewal for a period of two years on August 20, 2015.
+A subsequent renewal for an additional period of two years was granted on January 20, 2017.
+This property is in the eastern part of the Badajoz Province of Spain. - On November 14, 2017 the Company entered into a binding letter agreement with Copper One Inc. ("Copper One") pursuant to which the Company has granted an option ("the Option") to acquire a 100% interest in the Las Morras Project.
+Please refer to Note 13.
+As a result of the agreement, the Company has written down the value of the property as at September 30, 2017 to the present value of the consideration expected to be received by the Company if the Option is completed, using an estimated discount rate of 15%.